 Click Here For The Best Price6.
 The Nine by Jeffrey Toobin

-Both informative and fascinating, this is the perfect book for anyone looking to understand both the judicial brand and politics as a whole.
+Both enlightening and captivating, this book serves as an ideal introduction for anyone seeking to understand the judicial system and American politics more broadly.

 Click Here For The Best Price7.
 The Room Where It Happened: A White House Memoir by John Bolton